yihan-zhou/multimodal-ai-poc/README.md

 A demo for multimodal AI POC, inspired by https://github.com/anyscale/multimodal-ai/blob/main/README.md

 This demonstrates using Ray libraries to build a dog image classifier on top of a pre-trained embedding model.

 Embeddings are generated using Ray Data for distributed processing.
+This utilizes a pre-trained `CLIPModel` loaded from HuggingFace.

-The classifier is trained using a [TorchTrainer](https://docs.ray.io/en/latest/train/api/doc/ray.train.torch.TorchTrainer.html) from the Ray Train library.
+The classifier is trained using a `TorchTrainer` from the Ray Train library.
+It is a simple 2-layer NN with FC1 > ReLU > FC2.

 This example uses the `s3://doggos-dataset` which appears custom to this example.
 It is split into train, val, test sets of sizes 2880, 720.
 Images are `shape=(500, 375, 3), dtype=uint8`.